If you'd prefer to view this FAQ in PDF form, please see Indicator 8 Family Engagement Survey Frequently Asked Questions.

 No. You have given the opportunity to both parents.
 Status of the survey on the Student List page will be set to “Submitted."

 Question 32: How does an LEA (district) know if their survey response rate met the required minimum?
 If the LEA reaches the minimum but would like to keep trying to increase its response rate, would it have access to the information needed to continue?

-The new Survey Manager allows districts to view real time access to response rate data.
+The Survey Manager allows districts to view real-time access to response rate data.
 Keep in mind that there will always be extra time involved for DPI to receive and enter paper survey results.
 Once the LEA activates the survey, there is a Response Summary section added to the bottom of the home page.
 The Response Rate Met column will be a red x until the minimum number of responses has been received.
 At that time, the Response Rate Met column will change to a green checkmark.
-At the end of the survey window, any LEA that did not have at least 20% of its sample returned, or six surveys, whichever is greater (the number in the Required Responses column of the Response Summary section of the home page), must follow up with the parents who have Usernames and Passwords that were not returned through the end of the survey window.
-In the Survey Manager, parent Usernames and Passwords that were not returned will be available to LEAs so they can follow up with additional letters, phone calls, or electronic communication.
+At the end of the survey window, any LEA that did not have at least 10 percent of its sample returned or 6 surveys, whichever is greater (the number in the Required Responses column of the Response Summary section of the home page), must follow up with the parents who have usernames and passwords that were not returned through the end of the survey window.
+In the Survey Manager, parent usernames and passwords that were not returned will be available to LEAs so they can follow up with additional letters, phone calls, or electronic communication.

 LEAs are encouraged to continue their follow-up even if they have reached the minimum response rate requirement.
 LEAs that have no surveys returned in the final weeks of the survey window may be contacted individually by DPI.

 Note: We added a “Responses Distribution” button to the “District Home” page.
 That button opens a pop-up window that shows four columns:

 The number of students total and in each race, ethnic group, and disability category who have IEPs and are pulled into the application.